When most people hear the word “hospice,” they typically think about the worst — the loss of a loved one.

-Medi Home has been serving Watauga, Ashe and Avery counties for more than 30 years, although it has operated in the past under different names.
+Medi Home currently serves Watauga, Ashe and Avery counties, and has operated in Watauga for more than 30 years — although it has operated in the past under different names.
 Medi Home serves under the umbrella of Medical Services of America.
-The agency operates with the help of Medical Director Mark Harter — who has served in the community for 40 years — as well as social workers, nurses, volunteers and a chaplain.
+The agency operates with the help of Medical Director Mark Harter — who has served in the community for 40 years.

 Hensley said skilled nurses will routinely check on patients while monitoring their vitals and what medications they are taking.
 Nursing assistants can help with baths, light house work or patient grooming.
 Medi Home now offers music therapy when staff can play music with patients and help them write songs.
 Hensley said music can be used to help with patient agitation for those who may have dementia or other illnesses.

 Social workers with Medi Home can help patients with items like filing advanced directives or funeral arrangement forms.
 Volunteers can offer respite services to allow caregivers the ability to run errands or other tasks.

 Hensley said in her role she sits with patients and just talks to them about topics such as what career path they had, where they grew up and things they’ve accomplished.

 “They give more to me than I could ever give to them,” Hensley said.